Federal Return of Funds

 Calculating the Return of Funds

-The Financial Aid Office will calculate the student’s liability for return of funds using the formula provided by the U.S. Department of Education.
+The Financial Aid Office will calculate the student’s liability for the return of funds using the formula provided by the U.S. Department of Education.
 Students are advised to obtain an accounting of their return of funds liability from the Financial Aid and Student Employment Office before withdrawing from all classes.

 The Financial Aid Office must review each student’s academic registration record to determine financial aid eligibility.
 The Financial Aid Office may also contact some or all instructors to verify class attendance if there is a question regarding the student’s participation and attendance and to support a last date of attendance.
 If an instructor indicates that a student never attended or did not participate, the Financial Aid Office will first adjust the disbursed aid if there is a resulting change in eligibility and then calculate the Return of Title IV Funds.
 As a result, the student may end up owing the institution for the amount of unearned aid.
 If the student never attended any of the registered classes in the semester, all aid will be canceled and the student billed for all outstanding charges.